tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:MeasurementAssertion
 - Preferred Label: Measurement Assertion
-- Definition: An Assertion expressing the result of an Implementation measuring a particular DataQualityNeed in a particular DataResource.
+- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation measuring a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
 - SubClass Of: Assertion; MeasurementConcept
-- Comments: The MeasurementAssertion is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a test that performs a MeasurementMethod following some Specification to assess some data quality Measure.
+- Comments: A bdqffdq:MeasurementAssertion is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a Test that performs a bdqffdq:MeasurementMethod following a bdqffdq:Specification to assess a data quality bdqffdq:Measure.
-In bdqffdq, the MeasurementAssertion is expected to carry a ResponseResult of COMPLETE or NOT_COMPLETE or a numeric measured value (e.g., a Measure of a dwc:eventDate duration in seconds).
+A MeasurementAssertion is expected to carry a bdqffdq:ResponseResult of bdqffdq:COMPLETE or bdqffdq:NOT_COMPLETE or a numeric measured value (e.g., a bdqffdq:Measure of a dwc:eventDate duration in seconds).
 DQM(dr) = {dqm | dqm =< me, s, m, r >, me ∈ ME, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}

 ********************